kiumarsj/kiumarsj/README.md

 <!--
 **kiumarsj/kiumarsj** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 -->

 I'm a "Programmer", "Developer", "Software Engineer" or anything kids these day say :)

-- 🔭 I’m currently working on my linux abilities
+- 🔭 I’m currently working on my study and finishing university cources with good marks
-- 🌱 I’m currently learning a programming Lab as a Teacher Assistant in my university
+- 🌱 I’m currently working on my linux abilities for LPIC-1 test
 - 👯 I’m looking to collaborate on open source projects
 - 🤔 I’m looking for help with ...
 - 💬 Ask me about anything u want